How did you get started?

-- Since it’s YOUR wedding, it really depends on your vision of the day!
+Since it’s YOUR wedding, it really depends on your vision of the day!
 I highly recommend scheduling about one and a half hours total for people portraits (also including pets, zoo animals, or wild boars).
-I’m very quick with family pictures so give around twenty minutes for those groups of important people you’d like photos with.
+I’m very efficient with family pictures so give around twenty minutes for those groups of important people you’d like photos with.
 Thirty minutes for the wedding party and about forty five minutes for pictures of the two of you snugglin’ up and that should do it.
 Again, it really depends on what you’d like your wedding to be, so picture time may be broken up into lil’ bits.
 But if you want to make fun portraits with me all day, I’d love to do that too!
 The best light will be happening later in the day, and the closer to sunset the better.
 Even if we have the majority of portraits done beforehand, if there is a beautiful evening happening, I'm gonna put a bag over your heads and steal you away for a few extra photos.
 You're welcome.

 How far are you willing to travel?

-- My travel restrictions prohibit me from leaving the Milky Way Galaxy (still waiting for my visa from the Galactic Empire).
+My travel restrictions prohibit me from leaving the Milky Way Galaxy (Still waiting for my visa from the Galactic Empire.
+So slow, they are).
 Otherwise, I love travelling and destination weddings.
 Contact me for a travel quote!

 What’s with using film sometimes?